eliasvasylenko/calipto-docs/_sources/base.rst.txt

 A symbol is a namespace-qualified name.
 They are typically formatted with the namespace before the name, separated with ``:``, though in some circumstances the namespace may be inferred from context in which case the ``:`` should be omitted.
 Here are some examples of formatted symbols:

-- ``system:true``
+- ``bool:true``
 - ``false``
 - ``nil``
 - ``product-domain.com:important-thing``

 If two symbols share the same name and namespace then they are equal, otherwise they are not.
-The symbol ``system:nil`` may also be formatted as ``()``.
+The symbol ``data:nil`` may also be formatted as ``()``.

 A cons cell is an ordered pair of data.
 Each half may be a symbol or another cons cell.
 In the Lisp tradition, the left half of the pair is referred to as the car, and the right half is referred to as the cdr.
 A cons cell is formatted with the car followed by the cdr, separated with ``.``, and surrounded by brackets.

 - ``(true . false)``
 - ``(hello . (world . ()))``
-- ``(system:true . system:false)``
+- ``(bool:true . bool:false)``

 If the cdr holds another cons cell, this can be formatted according to a shorthand notation by omitting the dot and the brackets around the cdr.
-If the cdr is omitted entirely, it is taken to be ``system:nil``.
+If the cdr is omitted entirely, it is taken to be ``data:nil``.
 Here are some examples:

 - ``(first second third)`` is equivalent to ``(first . (second . (third . ())))``
 - ``(single-element)`` is equivalent to ``(single-element . ())``